 (ii) the course’s details;

-(b) give that person a course accreditation document in accordance with the AQTF 2007 Standards for State and Territory Course Accrediting Bodies (published by the Commonwealth of Australia 2007);
+(b) give that person a course accreditation document in accordance with the Standards for VET Regulators;

 (c) give that person written notice of any condition to which the accreditation is subject.

+[Regulation 30 amended in Gazette 17 Dec 2013 p.
+6228-9.]

 31. Period of accreditation

 Unless it is sooner cancelled by the Council, the accreditation of a VET course by the Council has effect for the period (not over 5 years) set by the Council and specified in the course accreditation document.